brsr/antitile/docs/conway.rst

 * There are no odd operators with `g=2`, so therefore odd operators with `g=2p`, where p is prime, are primitive.

+In summary, the assumptions made in this section are:

+#.
+The operator has a chamber structure like described in [Brinkmann]_.
+#.
+The operator preserves the Euler characteristic of the seed polyhedron.
+#.
+The operator acts on, and produces, a polyhedron with vertices and faces of
+   degree 3 or more.
+#.
+The operator affects all vertices, edges, and faces of the seed uniformly.

 Chirality
 ---------
 .. _bowtie: